JavaSaBr/jmonkeybuilder/README.md

 * -Implemented the cache of preview of image.
 * -Changed the sensitivity of zoom.

+## ver.
+0.4.0 ##
+* -Added the action for creating a folder.
+* -Added the action for creating an empty file.
+* -Implemented image viewer.
+* -Added actions for creating node, box, sphere and quad in ModelEditor.
+* -Added action for creating SkyBox.
+* -Added action for loading other model to model in Model Editor.
+* -Fixed severals bugs.

 * [Image 1](http://imgur.com/8FKlaXw)
 * [Image 2](http://imgur.com/onsWNaK)